jsantoro10/jsantoro10.github.io/_cases/nycbest.md

     - title: Amp up the good?
       image: ideation_figure1.png
       list:
-        - Quiz to be matched with pets
-        - Pet spotlights for those at shelter longest
-        - Online scheduling to meet
-        - Dating-app-like pet profiles
+        - How might we match compatible adopters and adoptable pets?
+        - How might we make the process more enjoyable?
+        - How might we make the process more exciting?
     - title: Change the status quo?
       image: ideation_figure2.png
       list:
-        - 1-2-3 step adoption process
-        - Choose filters on homepage that matter most to you
-        - Randomize results/profiles
-        - Foster for a night
+        - How might we streamline a potentially onerous process?
+        - How might we let adopters share their criteria?
+        - How might we accommodate first-time adopters?
     - title: Break the POV into pieces?
       image: ideation_figure3.png
       list:
+        - How might we make pet profiles more engaging?
-        - Digestible pet profiles (map w/ shelter location)
+        - How might we make pet profiles more engaging?
-        - Standardized profile sections
-        - Share profile with shelter to be matched
-        - Processing status on pet profile
+        - How might we help adopters browse using their own criteria?
   after:
-    - description: "I then sketched out eight of these ideas using the **Crazy Eights exercise** to visualize how they would work:"
+    - description: "I addressed these questions using the **Crazy Eights exercise** to visualize some possible solutions:"
     - image: ideation_after1.png
       description: Next, I sketched out four different iterations of the homepage, with a focus on avoiding a text-heavy screen for a quicker browsing experience.
-I also added some of my ideas from the above exercises, like **pet profile spotlights** and a **1-2-3 step adoption process**.
+I also added some of the ideas generated through the Crazy Eights exercise, like **pet profile spotlights** and a **1-2-3 step adoption process**.
     - image: ideation_after2.png
-      description: For the refined version (on the right), I prioritized a **quick and easy way to search pet profiles** using filters like location and pet type to help users save time.
+      description: For the refined version, I prioritized a **quick and easy way to search pet profiles** using filters (i.e. location and pet type) to help users save time.
 sitemap:
   - summary: "**Difficulty with website navigation** was a primary pain point for users, so I aimed to make the information architecture **simple and intuitive**.
 I created the sitemap with the common structure used by existing animal shelters in mind."
     image: sitemap.png
 wireframes:
   - summary: The first iteration of wireframes included features generated during the ideation exercises–**a search bar, 3-step breakdown of the adoption process, pet spotlights**.
-I included multiple ways to enter the adoption flow on the homepage through search, pet categories, and the top navigation bar.
     image: wireframe.png
+  - summary: I included multiple ways to enter the adoption flow on the homepage through search, pet categories, and the top navigation bar.
   - image: wireframe1.png
-  - summary: "For the second iteration, I switched up the layout to make each section more **visually engaging, digestible, and concise**.
-I prioritized keeping pet spotlights above the fold because they feature the top criteria for both cat and dog adopters: personality and physical characteristics.
-I also got rid of the profile carousels categorized by personality in favor of displaying all profiles, supplemented by descriptive filters, to serve the needs of both cat and dog adopters."
+  - summary: For the second iteration, I switched up the layout to make each section more **visually engaging, digestible, and concise**.
     image: wireframe2.png
+  - summary: I opted for profile cards to display all adoptable pets, with descriptive filter options, to serve the needs of both cat and dog adopters.
 testing:
   notes:
     - I conducted an **unmoderated usability study** with five participants to evaluate the low-fidelity prototype and **discover what specific challenges users face in the navigation and pet adoption process**.